thedynamiclinker/sudocode/proc/1/welcome.md

 Well, J stands for "Yahwist."

-(I know I know.
+(Good question.
 It's because the word "Yahwist" in German has a J instead of a Y.)

 The Yahwist (or Jahwist (aka, J)) is the name that bible scholars gave to the anonymous Author of the earliest parts of the Old Testament.